-- Each video must begin with a visual clip from a screen media sequence that features or is strongly associated with a specific piece of pop music
+- Each video must begin with a visual clip from any kind of screen media sequence that features or is strongly associated with a specific piece of pop music

 - This piece of pop music provides the soundtrack for the video as a whole and should last a maximum of five minutes

-- The video must be a collaboration between several creators, one contributor adding clips, from any type of screen media, before passing it on to the next contributor to add theirs.
+- The video must be a collaboration, one contributor adding clips, from any type of screen media, before passing it on to the next contributor to add theirs.
 The norm is one contributor per 30 seconds of the video, but proposals for projects with fewer or more contributors are welcome

 - Each video should relate to a project theme, as well as specific keywords/prompts suggested by the video’s curator.
-The two themes running just now are ‘Walking’ and ‘Dreaming’
+The themes running just now are ‘Gestures’, ‘Consumption’, ‘Walking’ and ‘Dreaming’